 Version: ${platform.version}

-If service/component extends from icefish platform parent module the variable platform.version can be used to specify the version number otherwise the version number has to be specified manually.
+If service/component extends from Teevra platform parent module the variable platform.version can be used to specify the version number otherwise the version number has to be specified manually.

 OSGi-Fying

-Each service module should be converted into an OSGi Bundle to be deployed in the iceFish container. iceFish is using Apache Felix as the OSGi container. iceFish uses BND maven plug-in to create OSGi bundles, but any plug-in/process can be used to create the bundle. iceFish just requires the modules to be converted in the OSGi bundle before deployment.
-Please follow the instructions mentioned in the below mentioned link to create an OSGi bundle.
+Each service module should be converted into an OSGi Bundle to be deployed in the Teevra container.
+Teevra is using Apache Felix as the OSGi container.
+Teevra uses BND maven plug-in to create OSGi bundles, but any plug-in/process can be used to create the bundle.
+Teevra just requires the modules to be converted in the OSGi bundle before deployment.
+Please follow the instructions mentioned in the below mentioned link to create an OSGi bundle using maven bundle plugin.

 http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html